auoie/goVods/README.md

 - This is just used for downloading Twitch VODs that are sub only or unlisted.
   Basically just go to https://twitchtracker.com/ and find the stream you want to download.
   Then copy that link and paste it into the program.
-- If a VOD is public, then you can get the URL of a HLS media manifest (stream download link) by going directly to the VOD and opening the Chrome Developer Tools > Network.
+- If a VOD is public, there is an easier way get a VOD.
+You can get the URL of a HLS media manifest (stream download link) by going directly to the VOD and opening the Chrome Developer Tools > Network.
   It should be under Fetch/XHR.
   For example, the response might include